discoHR/C64-Switchless-Multi-Kernal-27C256-adapter/README.txt

 2016-09-19
 - finally fixed build issues, CFG file was missing
 - minor changes in delays
+- changed LED colours (red is always on)
+- added LED flashing
+- using case sensitivity in the code
+- reformatted the code

 2016-09-18
 - last used kernal is now correctly selected by default